 To bolster local food security and aid in the resilience and sustainability of local farms, the Adirondack North Country Association (ANCA) has announced a $100,000 Local Food Security Grant opportunity for farms in its 14-county service area.

-The new program, which was launched on March 19, will be accepting proposals from regional farmers until Tuesday, April 10, 2020.
+The new program is accepting proposals from regional farmers until April 15.
 The grant funds are made possible by the same anonymous donors who supported the 2019 Local Farm Grant program, which awarded nearly $104,000 to eight regional farmers.

 Awards between $2,500 and $25,000 are available to fund projects that enhance food and farm security in the region.
 Examples may include, but are not limited to, projects that support and expand supply chains, crop storage facilities, farmer subsidies so products can be offered to the public at reduced cost, and expansion of direct marketing options.